CERT-Yoroi-Malware-ZLab/LooCipher_Decryption_Tool/README.md

 # ZLab -  LooCipher Decryption Tool

 **************************************************************
-This tool does not work if you restart PC after the encryption
+This tool does not work if you restart PC after the infection
 **************************************************************

 Decryption tool for the LooCipher Ransomware